Personal identity: Psychological continuity

 In psychology, personal continuity, also called personal persistence or self-continuity, is the uninterrupted connection concerning a particular person of their private life and personality.
 Personal continuity is the union affecting the facets arising from personality in order to avoid discontinuities from one moment of time to another time.
 (Note: For more, see: consciousness.)

 Personal continuity is an important part of identity; this is the process of ensuring that the qualities of the mind, such as self-awareness, sentience, sapience, and the ability to perceive the relationship between oneself and one's environment, are consistent from one moment to the next.
-Personal continuity is the property of a continuous and connected period of time and is intimately related to do with a person's body or physical being in a single four-dimensional continuum.
+Personal continuity is the property of a continuous and connected period of time and is intimately related with a person's body or physical being in a single four-dimensional continuum.
 Associationism, a theory of how ideas combine in the mind, allows events or views to be associated with each other in the mind, thus leading to a form of learning.
 Associations can result from contiguity, similarity, or contrast.
 Through contiguity, one associates ideas or events that usually happen to occur at the same time.
 Some of these events form an autobiographical memory in which each is a personal representation of the general or specific events and personal facts.

 Ego integrity is the psychological concept of the ego's accumulated assurance of its capacity for order and meaning.
 Ego identity is the accrued confidence that the inner sameness and continuity prepared in the past are matched by the sameness and continuity of one's meaning for others, as evidenced in the promise of a career.
 Body and ego control organ expressions and of the other attributes of the dynamics of a physical system to face the emotions of ego death in circumstances which can summon, sometimes, anti-theonymistic self-abandonment.

+Split-brains

+Some humans have split-brains, a condition in which the corpus callosum, which connects the two brain hemispheres, is severed, for example as a surgical procedure against epilepsy.
+In this case, the hemispheres can't exchange information, but the affected humans may be able to live a normal life.
+Sometimes, one half of the brain is fully removed for medical reasons.

+In Reasons and Persons, Derek Parfit analyzes what brain splits mean for personal identity.
+He proposes a thought experiment where a brain is split into halves and integrated into two brain-dead human bodies.
+Parfit argues that this would result in two different people, neither of whom is identical to the original one.
+According to him, if personal identity were what matters in survival, this operation would be just as bad as death.
+Parfit proposes that what matters is instead psychological continuity and/or psychological connectedness.